jetstack/navigator/docs/cassandra.rst

 The following configuration changes are not currently supported but will be supported in the near future:

- * Minor Upgrade: Trigger a rolling Cassandra upgrade by increasing the minor and / or patch components of ``CassandraCluster.Spec.Version``.
  * Scale In: Decrease ``CassandraCluster.Spec.NodePools[0].Replicas`` to remove C* nodes from a ``nodepool``.

 The following configuration changes are not currently supported: